 For example, leftover lamb can be substituted for leftover braised beef to stuff pasta, as for mezzelune al brasato.
-Or, for a nice secondo, try this recipe: croquettes of lamb and Swiss chard:
+Or, for a nice secondo, try this recipe: Lamb and Swiss Chard Croquettes:

 Cut the lamb into chunks and put it in a food processors along with the rest of the ingredients other than the bread crumbs.